ddri/openqase/README.md

 # OpenQase

-OpenQase is a high-performance quantum computing business case platform featuring real-world implementations, quantum algorithms, and industry-specific resources.
-Built with a hybrid architecture for maximum performance and functionality.
+OpenQase is a curated collection of quantum computing business cases, with a cross-reference of the industries, algorithms, and personas that are most relevant to each.
+This GitHub repository features the underlying OpenQase CMS, but from scratch to serve the needs to the cross-referencing of these metadata relationships, and provided as open source for any teams looking to create their own such libraries.
+Note that the software is open source, but the case studies and other data are accessible via the website, the API, or (upcoming) MCP.

 ## Overview